-2. installation of s Steading.
-Over character and a Steading to the e proposed development would set an undesirable precedent for the solar panels on the roof slopes of other houses within the former er time, such change would be collectively out of keeping with the appearance of the built form of the group of houses of Redside Farm edetriment of the character and appearance of the listed building and nenity of the landscape of the area.
-A Decision Notice would be issued within 21 days.
+2. If approved, the proposed development would set an undesirable precedent for the installation of solar panels on the roof slopes of other houses within the former Steading.
+Over time, such change would be collectively out of keeping with the character and appearance of the built form of the group of houses of Redside Farm Steading to the detriment of the character and appearance of the listed building and to the visual amenity of the landscape of the area.

+A Decision No tice would be issued within 21 days.
 Signed Councillor N Hampshire Convener of Local Review Body (Planning)